orbitalchicken/Roadmap/Postponed.md

 	mintinstall: show license info
 	windows compatibility layer
 	bring back hardinfo
-	mintlocale: * Number/Dates/Currency Settings – i live in Dubai after installation, it will give me an english system with numbers, dates and currencies in arabic, which i used to be able to change into english from the ‘regional formats’ tab of ‘language support’.
-But with the current dialog, i can only set the full system to be english or arabic now.
-	mintlocale: Right-to-Left Dialogs – i changed the system language to ‘Arabic, United Arab Emirates’ and the ‘Language Settings’ dialog doesnt show things correctly – http://i.imgur.com/RhKKFhO.png
-	mintlocale: missing ibus activation support

 Cinnammon
 ---------
-	systray icons aren't clickable
-	desktop icons text color is too dark and barely visible on a dark background Bluetooth headset connects, but cannot stream audio and does not show up in pulseaudio as valid output device.
 	Nemo conflicts with fcitx, the best chinese input method.
-I can’t rename anything in Nemo with fcitx. the zoom doesn’t zoom IN on a reboot after you activate it. however, if you first zoom OUT, all works as advertised after that.
+I can’t rename anything in Nemo with fcitx.
 	Cinnamon isn’t scaling user defined panel sizes properly.
 If I select Numix as my theme and set a customised panel size, when clicking Allow Cinnamon to Scale Panel Text and Icons, the text on the right side of the panel bar seems to go a bit blurry.
 This didn’t happen on the last release.
 The update shield sometimes goes wonky too which I assume is related.
 	The power button set to “shut down immediately” still ‘asks’ The cinnamon-sound-applet’s icon renders incorrectly in i3wm’s system tray (it was fine with the version of cinnamon that shipped with LM16 and the same version of i3 (4.7.2)).
 I was able to get it working via brute force specifying the path to the icon, but it would be nice if it worked out of the box.